faust-dr/boom/README.md

 A 2D action game you can play in the console.

-Note: to play, please make sure to edit your keyboard configuration in game.rb under `input_map`.
+Note: to play, please make sure to edit your keyboard configuration in config.rb

 This is what gameplay looks like: